Getting Started with OpenMediaVault on Raspberry Pi

 In my job, I even switched from OpenMediaVault to native Debian on some servers (because I needed to update the base system, but OMV wasn’t available with the latest version at the time).
 I no longer had the web interface, but the Samba configuration remained the same and the file share still worked.

-Anyway, the idea here is to keep things simple for a home project.
+Anyway, the idea here is to keep things simple for a home project that saves you money.
 I have no doubt that some of you are gods with Linux, but there’s no reason to avoid adding comfort to managing our Raspberry Pi server.

 Recommended Hardware to Host a File Server at Home